rpeszek/my-blogs/posts/2022-01-03-ts-types-part3.md

 * incorrect handling of variance ([variance problems](#variance-problems))
 * `===` rejects the `&` overlap of intersection types, while claiming the opposite in the error message ([rejected overlap](#semantics-rejected-overlap))

+I cannot identify TypeScript documentation or tickets relevant to these bullets.
+The subset I have checked against [_add_blank_target TS issue board](https://github.com/microsoft/TypeScript/issues) is either in the known issues and / or "Working as Intended" category.
+My question about known issues is: known by whom?

 Introduced tools

 ```JavaScript